-Private schools here are mostly tied to a church, and some of them can be very religious in their teachings (and others, less so).
-There are independent schools, but these are much more expensive as they aren’t subsidised by a church.
+Private schools in Australia are mostly tied to a church, and some of them can be very religious in their teachings (and others, less so).
+There are independent schools, but these are more expensive as they aren’t subsidised by a church.
 You don’t need to be the religion of the school to send your kids there, but you do need to be happy with the religious teachings of your chosen school.

-You won’t be treated any different if you aren’t religious, but if there is only one school place left and two families want that place then the priority will be given to the family that are the religion of the school.
+You won’t be treated any different if you aren’t religious, but if there is only one school place left and two families want that place then the priority will be given to the family that is the religion of the school.

 Should I send my kids to a state school or a private school in Australia?

-Top tips for choosing a school in Australia
+Resources to help you choosing a school in Australia

-Looking for some more migration support?
+Looking for some more support?

 Check out my Ultimate Emigration Checklist which brings your entire migration to-do list together.
 No need to spend hours trawling on Google – this list walks you through everything you need to do before, during and after your move and takes away the stress and the unknowns.